 A Note on “Starting Over” vs. Building for the First Time

 If you’re rebuilding after a financial rough patch — not building from scratch — your timeline can actually be longer in some ways.
-Negative marks like collections, charge-offs, or late payments can stay on your report for 7 years (bankruptcies up to 10 years), according to the CFPB.
+Specifically, negative marks like collections, charge-offs, or late payments can stay on your report for 7 years (bankruptcies up to 10 years), according to the CFPB.

 The strategy is similar, but the emotional side of it is harder.
 I’ve talked to a lot of people who feel like their past mistakes define them financially forever.
 They don’t.
 Your score today reflects a snapshot — not a permanent verdict.